 Children at this age can generally sit supported and enjoy the movement associated with slowmoving mechanical swings.
-By 6 or 7 months children begin to sit unsupported and enjoy being pushed in a swing.
+By 6 or 7 months, children begin to sit unsupported and enjoy being pushed in a swing.
 Appropriate swings for this age group entirely support the child.

 Children usually begin to crawl and walk at this age.
-They begin to climb and they enjoy soft play climbers like pads and ramps.
+They begin to climb, and they enjoy soft play climbers like pads and ramps.
+Very short tunnels (2 feet or less) with mirrors or viewing panels (top or side) that allow for eye contact with a caregiver may facilitate crawling in some children.
 Children of this age enjoy bouncing activities and swinging.
 Appropriate swings for this age group entirely support the child.
-Appropriate equipment does not have protrusions and is washable since children in this age group frequently mouth objects.
+Appropriate equipment does not have protrusions and is washable because children in this age group frequently mouth objects.

-Children aged 12 through 18 months are gaining confidence as climbers and walkers, and most children in this age group have learned to walk.
-Children in this age group can climb heights but they lack an awareness of the consequences of falling.
-Soft play equipment is very enjoyable for children of this age, including very short slides, ramps, and ball pits.
-Children's use of slides may need adult assistance at first, as some children may need to be taught how to enter the slide from the correct direction and slide down.
-Children may not yet have the cognitive skills to realize that a slide is not intended for use as a ramp for crawling up.
+Children ages 12 through 18 months are gaining confidence as climbers and walkers, and most children in this age group have learned to walk.
+Children in this age group can climb heights, but they lack an awareness of the consequences of falling.
+Soft play equipment is very enjoyable for children of this age, including very short slides and small tunnels (3.5 feet or less), ramps, and ball pits.
+Children may need adult assistance using slides at first, because some children may need to be taught how to enter the slide from the correct direction and slide down.
+Children may not yet have the cognitive skills to realize that a slide is not meant for use as a ramp for crawling up.
 Children of this age enjoy bouncing, throwing, and chasing after balls.
-Lightweight balls are best for children limited gross motor skills at this age.
-However, large balls are necessary since most children will grasp and catch with both hands.
+Lightweight balls are best for children will grasp and catch with both hands.
+At this age, children especially delight in balls that light up or make noise when bounced.
+These balls should be light-to-medium in weight and easy to throw (i.e., have a raised, textured surface, e.g., spiky balls) given children's limited strength at this age.
+They should also be made of a soft material, such as rubber, because children at this age lack the inhibition to refrain from throwing the ball at people or fragile objects.

 Children now begin to walk and climb with confidence.
 However, they do not understand causeand-effect and lack an awareness of the consequences of falling.
 Children at this age enjoy tot swings and can sit without support, but they should be entirely enclosed by the swing.
-Soft play equipment continues to be popular.
-At this age, children are interested in balls that light up or make noise when bounced.
-These balls should be lightweight and easy to throw given children's limited strength at this age.
-They should also be made of a soft material, such as rubber, as children lack the inhibition at this age to hold back from throwing the ball at people or fragile objects.
-They are also interested in balls that make a sound when shaken, squeezed or thrown.
-Their ability to kick and throw is improved, so balls should be soft and lightweight.
+Soft play equipment such as tunnels and ramps continues to be popular.
+Children in this age group also are interested in balls that make a sound when shaken, squeezed or thrown.
+Their ability to kick and throw is improved, so balls should be soft and light-to-medium-weight.